Dream (Lisa song): Short film

 An accompanying short film for "Dream" was directed by Ojun Kwon and premiered on August 13, 2025 at 11 PM EDT.
 Running for five minutes in length, the film stars Lisa and Japanese actor Kentaro Sakaguchi in an "emotional, beautiful story".
-Before its release, the artist shared a short teaser clip of the film on August 12.
+Before its release, Lisa shared a short teaser clip of the film on August 12.

 Synopsis

 The short film opens with a scene of Lisa in mourning as she approaches the casket of her dead lover, whom she sees seemingly walking through the door.
 Lisa and her lover then embark on a road trip before taking a midnight stop at a gas station, where the latter hands over the car keys for Lisa to drive.
 A black-and-white montage of the couple's happier days plays, showcasing them laughing and dancing together.
 During another stop, Lisa walks over to the passenger side of the car, revealing a metallic urn in place of her dead lover.
 As she rows out alone with the urn to the middle of a lake, she recalls a conversation where she asks her lover about his dreams for the next life, only for her lover to ask her the question in return.
 When she responds that she would want to be a tree, her lover answers that he would want to be a lake that would reflect the tree's beauty.
 Hugging the urn in grief, Lisa finally spreads a handful of her lover's ashes onto the water.